What Is a Truck Leasing Company? | AGM Finance

 Both DriveCam and DriveAlert can also be beneficial when making insurance claims.

-If you’re looking for the latest developments in truck driving safety and anything related to trucks, be sure to check out our blog.
+If you’re looking for the latest developments in truck driving safety and anything related to truck finance, be sure to check out our blog.
 You can also talk with an expert from our finance team who will help identify remarkable ways of investing in technology that could make your fleet safer—simply give us a call at 1300 664 687!

 In 2019, the National Transport Insurance company found that the number of truck driver fatalities more than doubled in 2019 when compared to any year over the past decade.